gailzmicrosoft/ConvertDocxToMarkdown/README.md

 The final output .`docx` files will be stored in the path defined in 2 above.

-# 3 Docx Processing Only
+# 3 Docx Processing Only (Input .docx, Output .docx)

-`DocxToDocxRemoveImageLinks.py`, no environment variables are needed.
+`DocxToDocxRemoveImageLinks.py` removes image links and backslashes.
+No environment variables needed.

 `DocxToDocxTextReplacement.py`.
-Review env_sample.txt for environment variable definitions.
+Replace a pair of old text phrases with new text.
+Review `env_sample.txt` for environment variable definitions.
 Copy it as `.env` and edit to fit your needs.